 This procedure is carried out until the end criterion is reached (for instance: no assignment changes or maximum number of iterations reached).

 MLR – Multiple Linear Regression

-Multiple Linear Regression (MLR) is the simplest multivariate modelling method.
+Multiple Linear Regression (MLR) is the simplest multivariate modeling method.
 It is the extent of the simple linear regression to the multivariate case.

 This method has the advantage of being straightforward.
 However, if the explanatory variables are correlated (colinearity), the pseudo-inverse matrix calculation leads to unstable models.
 Another important limitation is that MLR cannot be calibrated if the number of samples is smaller than the number of variables.
 These two limitations are very often encountered in spectroscopy or imaging where the variables are numerous and strongly collinear.
 Thus, other modelling methods must be adopted for this kind of data.